failure-driven/blog/content/rails-camp/commit-04-and-05-rspec-and-feature-spec.md

     **Then** assert that the welcome message is displayed as expected

 ### So why is testing important?

 And more importantly, why is test driving critical?
-Tests give us confidence that certain functionality works and that changes in one place don't break things in ohter places.
+Tests give us confidence that certain functionality works and that changes in one place don't break things in other places.
 In fact, `test driven development`, is often more correctly refered to as `test driven design` because it not only helps us to test funtionality but also to test our design ensuring decoupled code where changes in one place couldn't possible break things in other places.

 Many developers are tempted to just the write the code first and maybe add a test for it later on, you know, if they have time.
 Despite your first thought, **This is not faster or more efficent!** It's much harder to write a test after the implementation and the resulting tests that are written often fool the developers writing them where they think they wrote a test but having never seen it fail can't be sure that the test they wrote actually covered the code they implemented.

 Wanting to pair with everyone at rails camp, TDD was great allowing us to chunk the work down into small pieces, even tiny pieces if need be.

 Writing a failing test could be such a small test.
 This was critical as we had